sonejostudios/ScribusPhotoDoc/README.md

 # ScribusPhotoDoc
-A collection of scripts for Scribus to create advanced photo documentations.
+A collection of scripts for Scribus to create navigable PDF photo documentations.